geolffrey/FlightDataAccessor/doc/source/Overview.rst

        number=100)
    0.06666207313537598

-When a Parameter object is loaded from the HDF file, the entire data and mask datasets are read from the file and are combined to create the Parameter's array attribute.
-To speed up loading of the parameters which have already been read from the file, an optional argument cache_param_list can be provided to hdf_file's constructor defining a list of parameter names to be cached.
+When a `Parameter` object is loaded from the HDF file, the entire data and mask datasets are read from the file and are combined to create the `Parameter`'s array attribute.
+To speed up loading of the parameters which have already been read from the file, an optional argument `cache_param_list` can be provided to `hdf_file`'s constructor defining a list of parameter names to be cached.

 .. code-block:: python